 Dir: Barbra Streisand | Barbra Streisand & Amy Irving

-Uptight woman Professor, in the 1950s, goes to a Nevada ranch to establish six weeks of residency in order to obtain a quickie divorce.
+Uptight woman Professor, in the 1950s, goes to a Nevada ranch to establish six weeks of residency in order to obtain a quick divorce.
 She becomes drawn (aye :) to the ranch owner's daughter.

-Slick: "Hungarian Gambler" saying: If you don't play, you can't win = Director Donna Deitch (Cameo).
-LOVED IT - one of the 1st relatable lesbian movies at the time, for me.
+V Slick: Hungarian Gambler: "If you don't play, you can't win" = Director Donna Deitch in a cameo role.
+LOVED IT as, for me, it was one of the 1st relatable lesbian movies.

 Dir: Donna Deitch | Patricia Charbonn & Helen Shaver